-EPICUR will offer in the following months new opportunities of programmes to its students.
+In the following months, EPICUR will offer new programme opportunities to its students.

 EPICUR promotes multilingualism.
-Our objective is that all our students will be able to speak at least one language of one of our local language in addition to their mother-tongue and English.
+Our objective is that all our students will be able to speak at least one of our local languages in addition to their mother-tongue and English.

 If you are a student of the alliance and are interested in Student Involvement within EPICUR, click here to find more details about it.